Riyufuchi/ConsoleLib/README.md

 ### ConsoleLib

-This namespace contains mainly original classes, that were inteded to be in this library.
+This namespace consaints everyrhing in this library to avoid confusion.

-### DataUtils

-Contains utils to work with data.

-### SufuServer

-Contains basic and "experimatal" networking utils

 ## Compilation